gravity-group/gravity-group.github.io/about.md

 We are broadly interested in various topics related to **gravitational and Quantum theory**, in particular we enjoyed working on

-**Noise Modeling for space-borne gravitational wave detectors**
+**1. Noise analysis of space-borne gravitational wave detectors**
-- the orbital system
-- the laser ranging system
-- the inertial sensing system
-- noise reduction scheme and signal extractional

-**Clock system in TianQin's mission**
 - a.
+Noise modeling of track system
 - b.
+Noise modeling of laser ranging system
 - c.
+Noise modeling of inertial sensing system
+- d. noise reduction scheme and signal extractional

+**2. Clock system in TianQin's mission**
+- a.
+Clock synchronization scheme
+- b.
+Theoretical Modeling of clock comparison
+- c.
+Noise analysis of clock system
 - d.
+Test of gravity theory

-**Test of gravity theory using 'TianQin' dector**
+**3. Test of gravity theory using 'TianQin' dector**
 - a.
+Extension of standard model
 - b.
+Modified gravity theories
 - c.
+Black hole physics, Gravitational wave source
 - d.
+Dark matter, Dark energy, cosmology

-**Test of general relativity using atom interfeometry technique**
+**4. Test of general relativity using atom interfeometry technique**
 - a.
+Gravitation wave detection
 - b.
+Theoretical modeling of measuring the gravitational constant 'G'
 - c.
+Dark matter, Dark energy, Measuring scheme of equivalence principle
 - d.
+Error analysis of atom interfeometry
+- e.
+Cold atom clock, Particle spain, Which way

 ### Welcome to Join our Research